rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 	- Request 2 reset links and use the older one.
 - If parameter includes email of account to reset password, check for carbon copy by using CRLF injection (i.e `email=victim@email.com%0a%0dcc:hacker@mail.com`).
 #### Change Credentials
-- Check for common vulnerabilities and bypasses:
+- Check for common vulnerabilities and bypasses, including but not limited to:
 	- Stored XSS or SSTI via reflected values such as name, email, etc.
 	- SQL injection (manual and automated using sqlmap).
 	- Server-Side Includes Injection using various SSI directives.
-	- Check for IDOR if parameters includes identifiers such as IDs and username.
+	- Test for IDOR or HTTP Parameter Pollution if parameters includes identifiers such as IDs and username.
 - Check for pre-requisites before changing critical details:
-	- Does it require a password or OTP before applying changes?
+	- Does it require a password or MFA before applying changes?
 	- Does it require to input old password before applying new password?
 - What happens if parameter values are left as empty or null?
 #### Multi-factor Authentication
+- Check for common vulnerabilities and bypasses, including but not limited to:
-- Lorem ipsum
+	-
 ### Session Management
 - Cookie Token Tampering.
 - Brute Force `rememberme` tokens.